-Concentrations of credit risk - Sales of TiO_2 accounted for approximately 94% of our Chemicals Segment's sales in 2019, 93% in 2020 and 92% in 2021.
-The remaining sales result from the mining and sale of ilmenite ore (a raw material used in the sulfate pigment production process), and the manufacture and sale of iron-based water treatment chemicals and certain titanium chemical products (derived from co-products of the TiO_2 production processes).
-TiO_2 is generally sold to the paint, plastics and paper industries.
-Such markets are generally considered "quality-of-life" markets whose demand for TiO_2 is influenced by the relative economic well-being of the various geographic regions.
-Our Chemicals Segment's net sales in 2019, 34% in 2020 and 32% in 2021.
-In 2019 and 2020 one customer accounted for approximately 10% of our Chemicals Segment's net sales.
+Concentrations of credit risk - Sales of TiO2 accounted for approximately 93% of our Chemicals Segment's sales in 2020 and 92% in each of 2021 and 2022.
+The remaining sales result from the mining and sale of ilmenite ore (a raw material used in the sulfate pigment production process), and the manufacture and sale of iron-based water treatment chemicals and certain titanium chemical products (derived from co-products of the TiO2 production processes).
+TiO2 is generally sold to the paint, plastics and paper industries.
+Such markets are generally considered "quality-of-life" markets whose demand for TiO2 is influenced by the relative economic well-being of the various geographic regions.
+Our Chemicals Segment sells TiO2 to approximately 4,000 customers, with the top ten customers approximating 34% of our Chemicals Segment's net sales in 2020, 32% in 2021 and 33% in 2022.
+One customer accounted for approximately 10% of our Chemicals Segment's net sales in both 2020 and 2022.
 Our Chemicals Segment did not have sales to a single customer comprising 10% or more of its net sales in 2021.
-The table below shows the approximate percentage of our Chemicals Segment's TiO_2 sales by volume for its significant markets, Europe and North America, for the last three years.
+The table below shows the approximate percentage of our Chemicals Segment's TiO2 sales by volume for its significant markets, Europe and North America, for the last three years.

-2019 2020 2021
+2020 2021 2022

-Europe 46% 46% 46%
+Europe 46% 46% 45%

-North America 34% 36% 37%
+North America 36% 37% 39%

 Our Component Products Segment's products are sold primarily in North America to original equipment manufacturers.
-The ten largest customers related to our Component Product's Segment accounted for approximately 47% of our Component Products Segment's sales in 2019, 48% in 2020 and 51% in 2021.
-One customer of the security products reporting unit accounted for approximately 14% of the Component Products Segment's total sales in 2019, 17% in 2020 and 16% in 2021.
+The ten largest customers related to our Component Product's Segment accounted for approximately 48% of our Component Products Segment's sales in 2020, 51% in 2021 and 52% in 2022.
+One customer of the security products reporting unit accounted for approximately 17% of the Component Products Segment's total sales in 2020, 16% in 2021 and 14% in 2022.
+One customer of the marine components reporting unit accounted for 12% of the Component Products Segment's total sales in 2022.

 Our Real Estate Management and Development Segment's revenues are land sales income and water and electric delivery fees.
-During 2019 we had sales to three customers that each exceeded 10% of our Real Estate Management and Development Segment's net sales related to land sales and one customer related to water delivery sales.
-During 2020 we had sales to one customer that exceeded 10% of our Real Estate Management and Development Segment's net sales all related to land sales.
-During 2021 we had sales to three customers that each exceeded 10% of our Real Estate Management and Development Segment's net sales all related to land sales.
+During 2020, we had sales to one customer that exceeded 10% of our Real Estate Management and Development Segment's net sales related to land sales.
+During 2021, we had sales to three customers that each exceeded 10% of our Real Estate Management and Development Segment's net sales all related to land sales.
+During 2022, we had sales to two customers that each exceeded 10% of our Real Estate Management and Development Segment's net sales both related to land sales.

-Long-term contracts - Our Chemicals Segment has long-term supply contracts that provide for certain of its TiO2 feedstock requirements through 2023.
-The agreements require Kronos to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$800 million over the life of the contracts in years subsequent to December 31, 2021 (including approximately \$500 million committed to be purchased in 2022).
+Long-term contracts - Our Chemicals Segment has long-term supply contracts that provide for certain of its TiO2 feedstock requirements through 2026.
+The agreements require Kronos to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$1.0 billion over the life of the contracts in years subsequent to December 31, 2022 (including approximately \$600 million committed to be purchased in 2023).
 In addition, our Chemicals Segment has other long-term supply and service contracts that provide for various raw materials and services.
-These agreements require Kronos to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately \$64 million at December 31, 2021 (including \$29 million committed to be purchased in 2022).
+These agreements require Kronos to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately \$84 million at December 31, 2022 (including \$42 million committed to be purchased in 2023).